-- Drugs that enhance how your body uses insulin.
+- drugs that enhance how the body uses insulin;

-- Synthetic hormones that lower blood sugar levels after eating.
+- synthetic hormones that lower blood sugar levels after eating; and

 Many individuals with type 2 diabetes can manage their diabetes through diet and exercise alone.
 Sometimes, however, a healthcare practitioner may prescribe insulin (see above) and oral drugs to maintain normal blood sugar levels.

 Type 1 diabetes is difficult to prevent since its onset often occurs in childhood and may be hereditary.
-Type 2 diabetes, however, is a bit easier to prevent though a little trickier if you are an individual with lupus and, as mentioned earlier, you are taking high-dose glucocorticoids.
+Type 2 diabetes, however, is a bit easier to prevent though a little trickier for individuals with lupus and if taking high-dose glucocorticoids.
 Glucocorticoids can interfere with glucose metabolism.